-Can You Get a Mortgage With No Credit Score?
+Can You Get a No-Credit-Check Mortgage?

-While there are certain loan programs and lenders with minimum credit score requirements, there are ways for how to get out a mortgage with no credit score.
+Applying for a new home loan can be intimidating, especially if you have a less-than-ideal credit score.
+While most loan programs and lenders have minimum credit score requirements, it is possible to get a no-credit-check mortgage that allows you to qualify for a home loan with no credit.
 Here’s a look at what to expect from the process and the options you’ll have.

-How to get a mortgage with no credit score
+How to get a mortgage with no credit score (or credit check)

 Get a cosigner